-2020 kicked off with a great AI hype as the stats place it among the top marketing priorities.
+2020 kicked off with great AI hype as the stats place it among the top marketing strategy priorities.
 But happens away from the graphs and charts of carefully compiled research papers?
 Is AI actually able to affect your marketing reality today?
 This article leaves the theory behind.
-See for yourself… Dive into a step by step guide to building an AI lead generation chatbot without writing a single line of code.
+See for yourself… Dive into a step-by-step guide to building an AI lead generation chatbot without writing a single line of code.

 - Build a conversational AI lead generation chatbot without coding

 - Validate email through API (without coding)

 - Receive qualified lead notification through Slack integration